Utah's 28th State Senate district

 Map of the 28th Utah Senate District.

 The 28th Utah Senate District is located in Beaver County, Utah, Garfield, Iron, Kane, Millard and Washington Counties and includes Utah House Districts 68, 69, 71, 72 and 73.
 The current State Senator representing the 28th district is Evan Vickers.
-Vickers was elected to the Utah Senate in 2012.
+Vickers was first elected to the Utah Senate in 2012 and has been reelected multiple times.